tuyenluong/note-repo/noteRepo/English/ENG - Noun + verb.md

 When we study English grammar, we should learn nouns and verbs first.
 A noun has several types, like proper, common, countable, uncountable, etc.; while verbs can be classified as transitive and intransitive.

-When we use a sentances, we often occur a pattern of Noun + Verb like the following examples:
+When we use a sentences, we often occur a pattern of Noun + Verb like the following examples:
 - *Thomas wrote a letter to his boss.*
 - *Lisa studied hard for her exam.*